 In other words, if you aren’t in the roughly 2% of the population who may suffer from Celiac disease, a wheat allergy, or gluten sensitivity, eliminating gluten from the diet can have a negative effect on your diet.
 Furthermore, if you cut back on your gluten for “trendy” reasons, but actually do have Celiac disease, it will be much harder to diagnose.
 The small amount of gluten you do consume will continue to damage the intestines over time, even if you aren’t seeing other serious symptoms.

 With that being said, for those with Celiac disease, wheat allergy or gluten sensitivity, there are plenty of health benefits to going gluten-free!

-By eliminating gluten, you can prevent the immune response from inflaming the tissues of the small intestine, which can quickly eliminate the most immediate symptoms of Celiac disease, such as vomiting or diarrhea.
+By eliminating gluten, you can prevent the immune response from inflaming the tissues of the small intestine, which can quickly eliminate the most immediate symptoms of celiac disease, such as vomiting or diarrhea.
 This inflammation will also mean less cramping and bloating.

 Chronic fatigue is one of the most common complaints of people suffering from gluten intolerance or Celiac, so cutting out the gluten can give you an energetic burst.
-The gut is a key to overall health, so ensuring it is in good shape has effects in many other areas.
+The gut is key to overall health, so ensuring it is in good shape has effects in many other areas.

-Skin Health: Rashes, psoriasis and eczema are seen in higher frequencies in people undiagnosed with Celiac disease, so if you cut out gluten under this condition, you can enjoy clear skin that doesn’t itch or become discolored when you eat certain foods!
+Rashes, psoriasis, and eczema are seen in higher frequencies in people undiagnosed with Celiac disease, so if you cut out gluten under this condition, you can enjoy clear skin that doesn’t itch or become discolored when you eat certain foods!

 One of the long-term effects of gluten attacking the body’s small intestine is nutrient deficiencies.
 The body will protect its vital functions, but things like hair growth and health are often secondary, and premature hair loss is common in undiagnosed Celiac patients.
-Keep your luscious locks in place by getting rid of gluten!
+Keep your luscious locks in place by getting rid of gluten.